KDE/breeze/README.md

 # ClassikStyles
 ## Overview
-[Inspired by the classic style of KDE 1](https://forum.kde.org/viewtopic.php?f=285&t=138602), _ClassikStyles_ is an attempt to update that classic style with fork of KDE Breeze to provide highly customizable _Classik_ and _Kite_ window decoration styles in a binary.
+[Inspired by the classic style of KDE 1](https://forum.kde.org/viewtopic.php?f=285&t=138602), _ClassikStyles_ is an attempt to update that classic style using a fork of KDE Breeze to provide highly customizable _Classik_ and _Kite_ window decoration styles in a binary.
 Install with the instructions below, and then enable in System Settings -> Appearance -> Window Decorations, and also in System Setings -> Appearance -> Application Style.

 ![Screenshot of Button icon style menu](screenshots/ClassikStyles_buttonIconStyle_menu.png "Screenshot of Button icon style menu")
 * Also provides _Oxygen/Breeze_ and _Redmond_ button icon styles;